sttz/trimmer-extras/Docs/manual/bundled/prompt.md

 ### Prompt Activation

 The activation sequence to open the prompt.
 The user needs to press the keys in the sequence in order without pressing any other key in-between.
-The keys are separted by a dash and the key names are taken from Unity's [KeyCode](https://docs.unity3d.com/ScriptReference/KeyCode.html) enumeration.
+The keys are separated by a dash and the key names are taken from Unity's [KeyCode](https://docs.unity3d.com/ScriptReference/KeyCode.html) enumeration.